Susúa State Forest

 Susúa State Forest (Spanish: Bosque Estatal de Susúa) is one of the 20 forest units that make up the public forest system of Puerto Rico.
 This forest is located in the southeastern foothills of the Central Mountain Range or Cordillera Central, in the municipalities of Sabana Grande and Yauco.
 Most of the forest, particularly the lower parts, are of secondary growth as the land had originally been deforested and used for cattle grazing, timber production and agriculture.
 The forest is an important habitat for the endangered Puerto Rican nightjar.

 History

+Before its public acquisition, most of the original forest cover of this protected area had been razed for the purpose of cattle grazing.

 The forest reserve was proclaimed in 1935 by the forestry division of the Puerto Rico Reconstruction Administration (PRRA) and subject to the 1917 Puerto Rico Forestry Law.
 The forest is now managed by the Puerto Rico Department of Natural and Environmental Resources (DRNA).
 The forest is also important for its archaeological value as many Taíno sites have been uncovered in the forest.